JuliaAstro/AstroImages.jl/README.md

 ## Reading extensions from FITS file

-You can load and read the the first extension of a FITS file with the `load` function, from [`FileIO.jl`](https://github.com/JuliaIO/FileIO.jl):
+You can load and read the the first *image* extension of a FITS file with the `load` function, from [`FileIO.jl`](https://github.com/JuliaIO/FileIO.jl):

 ```julia